felixmunthe/Smoothing-RTA/README.md

 # Data
 The dataset used comprises noisy synthetic RNP data from a homogenous, single-layer, low-permeability gas reservoir, as described by Munthe and Lee (2024).
 This includes data manipulated with additive white Gaussian noise (AWGN) under several noise-presence scenarios.

+# License
+This project is released under the MIT License.

 # Usage
 Instructions on how to set up and run the analysis, including any prerequisites, required libraries, and execution commands.